AdvancedResearch

 Can this effect be harvested?

-We have yet to come up with an immediate practically useful application of it.
+We have yet to come up with an immediately practical application of it.
 There are two ways we can benefit from this knowledge:

 1. Make optimization algorithms better by deriving mathematical approximations to the concept